tonivanhala/zolaongcp.com/README.md

-# Static Zora site on Google Cloud
+# Static Zola site on Google Cloud

 A turn-key deployment for a static website with custom domain on Google Cloud.